-During the Commonwealth’s primary election this past summer, as election officials worked to fulfill an overwhelming number of mail ballot requests due to the Covid-19 pandemic, many Pennsylvania voters did not receive their previously-requested mail or absentee ballot in time to cast it.
-Fair Elections Center and Hogan Lovells filed a complaint in the Commonwealth Court of Pennsylvania on behalf of a Pennsylvania voter who in June was disenfranchised when she was forced to choose between her health (and that of her aged mother) and her right to have her voice heard.
-She wishes to avoid that same fate this November, as the Covid-19 pandemic continues.
+During Pennsylvania’s primary election in summer 2020, as election officials worked to fulfill an overwhelming number of mail ballot requests due to the Covid-19 pandemic, many Pennsylvania voters did not receive their previously-requested mail or absentee ballot in time to cast it.
+Fair Elections Center and Hogan Lovells filed a complaint in the Commonwealth Court of Pennsylvania on behalf of a Pennsylvania voter who in June was disenfranchised when she was forced to choose between her health (and that of her elderly mother) and her right to have her voice heard.
+She sought to avoid that same fate in the November general election, as the Covid-19 pandemic continued.

-The lawsuit seeks several options to ensure that voters who have not received their timely-requested ballots and who cannot vote in person due to the risk of contracting or transmitting Covid-19 can still receive their ballots in time to vote, including:
+The lawsuit sought several options to ensure that voters who have not received their timely-requested ballots and who cannot vote in person due to the risk of contracting or transmitting Covid-19 could still receive their ballots in time to vote, including:

 Allowing the Commonwealth to electronically deliver replacement absentee and mail ballots

 Authorizing voters to use a downloadable write-in ballot